CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Fitting the regression
 -----------------------

 The implementation of the Cox model in *lifelines* is under :class:`~lifelines.fitters.coxph_fitter.CoxPHFitter`.
+We fit the model to the dataset using :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.fit`.
 Like R, it has a :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.print_summary` function that prints a tabular view of coefficients and related stats.

 .. code:: python